Compact Web Language (COWEL)

 Grammatically, the arguments are a group, which is constructed as follows:

 Directive arguments can be positional arguments, named arguments, or ellipses.
 Arguments are separated by commas.
-Unlike anywhere else, whitespace surrounding directive arguments is ignored.
-The value of positional or named argument is either a markup sequence or a group.
+Unlike in the surrounding markup, whitespace and comments surrounding directive arguments (i.e. blank) are ignored.

 Often, arguments are converted to HTML attributes.